 Stretching across the Indian Ocean from Sumatra to Papua, Indonesia is a vast country consisting of more than 17,500 islands.
-Boasting the world’s second largest coastline, fiery volcanoes and stunning wildlife, any trip to Indonesia will leave you in awe of its outstanding natural and cultural diversity.
+Boasting the world’s second longest coastline, fiery volcanoes and stunning wildlife, any holiday to Indonesia will leave you in awe of its outstanding natural landscapes and vibrant culture.

 Explore the dramatic scenery and keep your eyes peeled for the fearsome Komodo dragons on the beautiful Island of Komodo

 Take a hike and soak up the views from Mount Bromo, Indonesia's most active and popular volcano

 See monkeys, turtles and colourful fish on an incredible wildlife adventure across Indonesia

 Watch the sunrise over the Mount Batur volcano

 Absorb the rich culture and diversity throughout Indonesia